Published on October 23, 2024

 Overview

-A low sperm count is also called oligospermia (ol-ih-go-SPUR-me-uh).
-A complete absence of sperm is called azoospermia.
-Your sperm count is considered lower than normal if you have fewer than 15 million sperm per milliliter of semen.
+A low sperm count also is called oligospermia (ol-ih-go-SPUR-me-uh).
+A complete lack of sperm is called azoospermia (ay-zoh-uh-SPUR-me-uh).
+Your sperm count is considered lower than typical if you have fewer than 15 million sperm per milliliter of semen.

 Symptoms

-• Decreased facial or body hair or other signs of a chromosome or hormone abnormality
+• Less facial or body hair or other symptoms of a chromosome or hormone condition.

 When to see a doctor